CLICK HERE FOR BLOGGER TEMPLATES AND MYSPACE LAYOUTS »

 PREPARATION:

-.
-In a small bowl, melt the coarsely chopped chocolate in the Microwave on high for 30 seconds.
-Let it rest another 30 seconds and stir with spatula so that it becomes completely smooth.
+1. MELT the chopped chocolate.
+Stir it with spatula so that it becomes completely smooth.
 Set aside to slightly cool.

 Assembly:

-.
-Pour the creamy mixture over the cereal crust.
-With a spatula, spread the mix evenly and finish by tapping down gently to eliminate air pockets.
+4. Pour the creamy mixture over the cereal crust.
+With a spatula, spread the mix evenly.

 Freezing:

-Once you try this sumptuously creamy and flavourful frozen pie...yourself, along with your accompanying sacrificial tasters will undoubtedly ask for a second piece.
+Once you try this sumptuous, creamy and flavourful frozen pie...yourself, along with your accompanying sacrificial tasters will undoubtedly ask for a second piece.
 It's really that amazing.

 Flavourful wishes,